 - For dependent coverage under age 19 – copy of birth certificate(s) – the birth certificate must show the parent-child relationship to the insured or his/her spouse.

-- GIC Dental and Vision Enrollment and Change Form (Form 1) if eligible and elected.
+- GIC Dental/Vision Enrollment/Change Form (Form-1DV) if eligible and elected.
 If family coverage is not elected for health insurance, but the employee wishes to have family dental/vision coverage, he/she must also submit a copy of a marriage certificate to cover a spouse and birth certificates to cover dependent children.
-See eligibility rules in the Dental/Vision section.
+See eligibility rules in the DENTAL/VISION ELIGIBILITY section.

-NOTE: Advise the new employee that if he/she does not elect optional life insurance coverage when first eligible or does not elect the maximum amount available, he/she may apply at any time thereafter, but will be required to provide satisfactory proof of good health to the life insurance carrier unless the employee has a qualified family status change (see LATE ENROLLMENT SECTION for details).
+NOTE: Advise the new employee that if he/she does not elect optional life insurance coverage when first eligible or does not elect the maximum amount available, he/she may apply at any time thereafter, but will be required to provide proof of good health satisfactory to the life insurance carrier unless the employee has qualifying event (see LATE ENROLLMENT section for details).